ewic/ewic.github.io/index.md

 `Dec 2021-Sep 2022`

-- Contributed to a Learning Management System based in Springboot and Angular
+- Contributed to a Learning Management System based in Springboot and Angular.
+- Project designed to be database-agnostic.
+- Most deployments implemented using JBoss and MSSQL.
 - Project constraints include disconnected environment and legacy software packages.
 - Led initiative to modernize documentation and practices.
 - Participated in daily scrum and planning meetings.